gitKrystan/2025-emberfest/slides.md

 * You can think of the "store" as the "bridge" of our WarpDrive Starship.
 Like the bridge, it's in command of everything.

-The store is fully customizable and configurable.
-Our store, however, is basically identical to the one recommended in the WarpDrive guides.
+The store is fully customizable and configurable but with sensible defaults, which we're using here:

 * It handles request management via its RequestManager
-* It handles cache management via a CachePolicy that manages our JSONAPICache
+* It handles cache management via the CacheHandler, CachePolicy, and JSONAPICache
 * It manages our schemas via a schema service
 * And it manages our reactive state by determining what reactive objects to create for our data.
 -->

 ---

-# The RequestManager - "The Communications Officer"
+# The RequestManager — "The Communications Officer"

 <v-click at=1>
 <p>It manages all external contact.</p>